Preparing for the

-Phillipa Marlow: At STC we had stopped using this channel in the UK for the time being however, in other countries STC offices have diverted spend to DRTV instead with universal success.
-This is because TV market in Europe has been as unusual as it has here in UK and they have been able to buy more impacts cheaply etc
+Phillipa Marlow: At Save The Children we had stopped using this channel in the UK for the time being, however, in other countries, Save The Children offices have diverted spend to DRTV instead with universal success.
+This is because the TV market in Europe has been as unusual as it has here in the UK and they have been able to buy more impacts cheaply etc.

 7. Do you use any machine learning software to manage retention?

-8. What are the opportunities for print advertising/marketing during a time when everything is moving online?
+8. What are the opportunities for print advertising/marketing for charities during a time when everything is moving online?

-Phillipa Marlow: As with the TV market - media in general has had a glut of distress buying (last minute & low cost) or even free media space being offered to charities.
+Phillipa Marlow: As with the TV market - media, in general, has had a glut of distress buying (last minute and low cost) or even free media space being offered to charities.
 If you had inserts and door drops ready or able to reprint quickly - there are some good opportunities around.
-Also people are at home so delivering/receiving something tangible and lasting can be very valuable.
+Also, people are at home, so delivering/receiving something tangible and lasting can be very valuable.
 I would always recommend a mix of media as part of integrated campaigns as there is a halo effect from all the media working together.
 Digital alone can not deliver the reach that a mix of media can.

 9. Have your advocacy and marketing teams been discussing whether to join the boycott of Facebook and Instagram?
 And if so, what is the feeling on this from them?

-Phillipa Marlow: We answered this at the session - at Save we are dialling down activity rather than switching off as FB is a very important channel for us especially if the DEC were to launch we would need it in our armoury.
+Phillipa Marlow: We answered this at the session - at Save The Children, we are dialling down activity rather than switching off as Facebook is a vital channel for us especially if the DEC were to launch we would need it in our armoury.

 10. How do you think charities can capture the zeitgeist of mutual aid to build ongoing community action?

-Phillipa Marlow: A big question but as we discussed at the session building creative campaigns out from genuine and relevant audience insight would be a good start.
-PM
+Phillipa Marlow: A big question, but as we discussed at the session building creative campaigns out from genuine and relevant audience insight would be a good start.

-Claire Coussins: Focus on the commonality between supporters and beneficiaries to garner the empathy.
+Claire Coussins: Focus on the commonality between supporters and beneficiaries to garner empathy.

 11. Will anyone benefit from the new normal?If so, who and how?

 Phillipa Marlow: Honest answer - I don’t know.
-But we will see some acceleration of trends like WFH, rise of radio and streaming (likely those recruited will stay & RMF) and contactless payments are very much here to stay.
+But we will see some acceleration of trends like work from home, the rise of radio and streaming (likely those recruited will stay and RMF) and contactless payments are very much here to stay.
 So thinking about these, how can we adapt our marketing to capitalise on these?
-One of my personal bugbears at Save is we have been very slow to explore other options for RG payments - what we need to do is look at more options like paypal, apple pay and contactless rather than direct debits which too old fashioned and definitely in decline.
+One of my personal bugbears at Save is we have been very slow to explore other options for RG payments.
+What we need to do is look at more options like PayPal, Apple Pay and contactless rather than direct debits which too old fashioned and definitely in decline.

 12. How deep is the change?
 Are you 'just' seeing consumer behaviours change or are the ways we categorise audiences changing - are their new archetypes?